One-Pot Coconut & Pumpkin Spiced Soup – Vegan

 But the best part?
 This soup is incredibly versatile and makes for a satisfying meal prep option.
 Whip up a batch on Sunday and enjoy it throughout the week for lunch or dinner.
 It's light enough to keep you energised without weighing you down, making it the ideal midday meal.

-One-Pot Vegan Coconut & Pumpkin Spiced Soup
+One-Pot Coconut & Pumpkin Spiced Soup – Vegan

-Servings: 8 | Prep: 30 mins | Time: 30-40 mins
+Servings: 8 | Prep: 30 mins | Cook Time: 30-40 mins

 Ingredients